namick/obfuscate_id/README.md

-# A fork from obfuscate_id to suppport rails versions later than rails 5
+# A fork from    obfuscate_id gem    to support rails versions later than rails 5

 **Make your ActiveRecord ids non-obvious**